itsthisjustin/airatelimit/README.md

 1. Visit `http://localhost:3001/signup`
 2. Enter your email (magic link sent to console in dev)
+3. Create a project:
+   - Choose your AI provider (OpenAI, Anthropic, Google, or xAI)
-3. Create a project with your OpenAI API key
+   - Enter your API key for that provider
-4. Set limits (e.g., 5 requests/day for free tier)
+   - Set limits (e.g., 5 requests/day for free tier)
-5. Copy your project key
+4. Copy your project key

 ### 2. Use the SDK